![]() |

 be a perfect match.
 Some transplant centers do take the organs from different

 donors.
-Some centers will use a kidney from a family donors & then
+Some centers will use a kidney from a family donor & then

 What kind of numbers did they quote you as far as how long you can expect